markolofsen/django-revolution/django_revolution/README.md

 **Q: Why only pnpm support?**
 We focus on pnpm for its superior monorepo support, faster installation, and better workspace management.
 This simplifies the codebase and provides a consistent experience.

+**Q: What's the difference between the old and new Python client generation?**
+We switched from `datamodel-code-generator` to `openapi-python-generator` for better Pydantic v2 compatibility, improved type safety, and more modern HTTP client generation with proper async support and better error handling.

+**Q: Does it work without Poetry?**
+Yes!
+Django Revolution automatically detects your environment and tries multiple ways to run `openapi-python-generator`:
+1. Direct command: `openapi-python-generator`
+2. Poetry: `poetry run openapi-python-generator`
+3. Python module: `python -m openapi_python_generator`
+4. Fallback to Poetry (most common)

+This ensures it works in any environment - development, production, CI/CD, or Docker containers.

 **Q: How do I manage multiple monorepo configurations?**
 Use `MonorepoSettings` with a list of `MonorepoConfig` objects.
 Each configuration can be enabled/disabled independently, and clients are synced to all enabled configurations.